PU5KOD/XLX_Installer/README.md

 # XLX Debian Installer

-This project was writed by Daniel K. [PU5KOD](https://www.qrz.com/db/PU5KOD) and is inspired in the one initially created by [N5AMD](https://github.com/n5amd/xlxd-debian-installer) that facilitates the installation process of the XLX reflector developed by [LX3JL](https://github.com/LX3JL/xlxd) and many implementations have been made since then.
-The idea here is to offer a system that asks the user for the main information for creating the reflector as well as the respective dashboard, so when running it several variables are requested so that in the end you have an XLX reflector working without the need for intervention.
-Therefore what this script does is automate as many processes as possible so that the installation of the reflector and dashboard is carried out with just a few commands and with minimal user intervention.
-As previously mentioned, in addition to the reflector, it also installs a dashboard so you can monitor the activity in the reflector in real time, along with this, an Echo Test service (Parrot) will also be offered, it will be linked by default to Module E but can be changed later without any major problems, the service is very useful for users to be able to perform audio tests.
+This project, developed by Daniel K. ([PU5KOD](https://www.qrz.com/db/PU5KOD)), builds upon the original work by [N5AMD](https://github.com/n5amd/xlxd-debian-installer) to simplify the installation of the XLX reflector, created by [LX3JL](https://github.com/LX3JL/xlxd).
+The script automates the setup of an XLX reflector and its accompanying dashboard, requiring minimal user intervention.
+It prompts for essential configuration details and handles the installation process, resulting in a fully operational multi-mode reflector supporting D-Star, C4FM, and DMR protocols.
+Additionally, it offers an optional Echo Test (Parrot) service, linked by default to Module E, for audio testing.

-At the start of 2020 a new version of XLX was released that allows for native C4FM connections, this means it's even simpler to run a multi-mode reflector.
-The XLX now natively supports D-Star, C4FM and DMR modes, between C4FM and DMR do not require any transcoding hardware (AMBE) to work together, so if you plan to use D-Star with any of the other modes you will need hardware AMBE chips, however if your plan is just a DStar only reflector OR a YSF/DMR reflector this is not necessary.
+Since early 2020, XLX supports native C4FM connections, eliminating the need for AMBE transcoding hardware for C4FM and DMR interoperability.
+However, D-Star integration with other modes requires AMBE chips.
+For D-Star-only or YSF/DMR reflectors, no additional hardware is needed.
+The script installs the latest versions of the official XLX reflector (v2.5.3) and dashboard (v2.4.2) as of this writing, and is compatible with Debian 10, 11, and 12 (recommended), as well as derivatives like RaspiOS and Armbian.
+It is lightweight, suitable for low-resource devices like the Raspberry Pi Zero.

-This script always installs the latest version of the official LX3JL project (v_2.5.3 of the XLX reflector and v_2.4.2 of the dashboard at the time I write this), it has been tested and works perfectly on Debian 10, 11 and 12 (preferably on the 12) and their derivatives such as RaspiOS and Armbian for Raspberry Pi, and does not require many hardware resources which can be easily run on a Raspberry Pi Zero or similar.
+**Upon completion, you will have a fully functional public D-Star/YSF/DMR XLX reflector with a monitoring dashboard.**

-<b>After installing this you will have a public D-Star/YSF/DMR XLX Reflector.</b>
+## Installation Requirements

-## Installation requirements
+1. A Debian-based system or VPS (e.g., Google VM, Amazon EC2) with the latest updates installed.
-01. A Debian based computer or VPS server like Google VM and Amazon EC2 ready and up to date;
+2. A stable internet connection with a fixed public IP.
-02. A STABLE INTERNET connection with a FIXED PUBLIC IP;
+3. Firewall management capabilities to open and forward required ports.
-03. Ability to manage the Firewall;
+4. A fully qualified domain name (FQDN) for the dashboard (e.g., xlxbra.net).
-04. Have a FQDN to dashboard, like xlxbra.net;
+5. A unique 3-digit XLX suffix (numbers or letters) not currently in use.

-05. A free 3 digit XLX sufix, both numbers and letters can be used (look at the section below).
+### Finding Available Reflector Suffixes

-### How to find what reflectors are available:
+To identify available XLX suffixes, visit the active reflector dashboard [here](https://xlxbra.net/index.php?show=reflectors).
+Unlisted suffixes are available for use.

-Find a current active reflector dashboard [here](https://xlxbra.net/index.php?show=reflectors) and you will see the gaps in reflector numbers in the list, those reflector numbers not listed are available.
+## Installation Instructions

-## Installing the server
+1. **Port Configuration**: Ensure the firewall ports listed in the "Firewall Settings" section are open and forwarded before proceeding.
-* First, open and redirect the ports listed at the end of this document so that no errors occur during the proper installation, then access the server terminal and run the sequence of commands below, one line at a time:
+2. Access the server terminal and execute the following commands sequentially:

 ```sh
 sudo apt install git
 cd /usr/src/